Digitivalva pulicariae

 Digitivalva pulicariae is a moth of the family Acrolepiidae.
 It is found in most of Europe, except Portugal, Fennoscandia, the Baltic region and Poland.

 The wingspan is about 13 mm.
+Forewings more elongate, grey or fuscous, becoming ochreous-brown towards dorsum, more or less strigulated with blackish; several darker spots on costa posteriorly; a dark fuscous dorsal spot at 4, preceded and followed by whitish spots; one or two whitish dorsal dots towards tornus.
+Hindwings grey.
+Larva pale yellow-green; dorsal line darker.

 Adults are on wing from August to, after overwintering, May of the following year.

 The larvae feed on Pulicaria dysenterica.
 They mine the leaves of their host plant.
-The mine initially has the form of a short corridor that starts at the midrib or the leaf base.
-It later becomes a whitish or brownish full depth blotch.
-The frass is deposited in irregularly dispersed grains.
-A single larva creates several mines.
-Pupation takes place outside of the mine in a reticulate cocoon, under a leaf or among litter.
 The larvae are yellowish green with a brown head.
 They can be found from June to July.